 What aspects of your role do you enjoy the most and what would you change or improve?

 I love the architecting aspects of my role the most.
 Seeing a design on paper become a reality in infrastructure as code and automation is so rewarding and a real buzz.
-The most challenging side of my role is the operational aspect - alerting and diagnosing problems especially under time pressure of SLA's.
-It goes with the territory of DevOps and like any other skill needs practice but I'll get there!
+The most challenging side of my role is the operational aspect - alerting and diagnosing problems especially under the time pressure of SLA's.
+It goes with the territory of DevOps and like any other skill needs practise but I'll get there!

 How do you stay up to date with industry trends?

 A variety of sources from tech-related websites such as The Register to watching YouTube videos from key players around the industry and browsing GitHub for DevOps tooling.

 Could you elaborate on what Docker Southampton is and the core purpose of the group?

 Docker Southampton started by accident.
 I stumbled across Docker when working on an engineering project and loved it immediately.
 So I investigated the company and saw they ran a community platform.
 I applied and didn't think any more of it.
 A few weeks later I was interviewed by the Docker community leaders and they started the group for me.
 The primary purpose of the group is to get technical evangelists of container technology talking and sharing knowledge.
 Container usage has exploded in the industry and the demand for those skills is high.
 User groups like this really help.
 Above all I want people to learn a bit and have fun!